 One of our unique selling points is that we design bespoke training programmes which meet the varying needs of the different user groups.
-This means having a variety of support materials and training methods which engage end-users with timely, relevant content so that they retain the information.
+This means having a variety of support materials and training methods which engage end users with timely, relevant content so they retain the information.

 Below is an overview of the typical deliverables we use to inspire learning.
 We believe it’s always better to see examples of our outputs.
 If you would like to view any sample documentation please complete the Request Information section on the right hand side of this page, and a member of our team will be in touch straight away.

 Classroom training is a ‘hands-on’ training session led by an experienced Optimum training consultant that allows delegates the opportunity to learn and practice in a controlled environment.